octaviogarbet/ionicv3-example/README.md

 ## Overview
 ionicv3-example is an Ionic 3 app created to use as a Demo for the Dev to Mobile developer talk at DevWeek.
 Here we will see several steps done to build this app.
 We will develop a simple app that will have:
- - A form page to create simple items, with a title, a description and a picture (from our galery or camera)
+ - A form page to create simple items, with a title, a description and a picture (from our gallery or camera)
  - A list page which will display the created items as cards and we will add the capability to share this pictures.
  - And will storage the created items in order to have them every time we open the app.